Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Numerical Experiment

 \subsubsection{Dynamics Prediction from Different Initial Conditions}

 We first evaluate the performance of the FMNet under various initial conditions.
 We initialize the FMNet with different latent variables, each corresponding to a unique initial condition in the high-fidelity simulation data.
 The purpose of this evaluation is to assess the model's ability to generalize and accurately predict the CR dynamics from different starting points.
-We select a representative set of initial conditions that span the range of typical operating conditions for the CR model.
 For each initial condition, the FMNet iteratively predicts the latent trajectory, capturing the evolution of charge state dynamics and unknown dynamics.
 The predicted latent trajectories are then decoded to obtain the corresponding radiative loss rates $\mathcal{R}_L$.
 We quantify the prediction accuracy using metrics such as Mean Squared Error (MSE) and Mean Absolute Error (MAE) across all time steps for each initial condition.
-The results are compared to the ground truth obtained from the high-fidelity simulations.
+The results are compared to the ground truth obtained from the high-fidelity simulations. {For this test, the density is fixed at $n_A=1e14$ ($m^{-3}$) and temperature is set to $T_e=35(eV)$.
+We set different initial conditions by varying the final excited state as a percentage of the total population $n_A$, ranging from 0.01\% to 2.2\%.
+In the numerical test, we uniformly sampled 40 values between 0.01\% and 2.2\% to generate the initial conditions.
 Fig.~\ref{fig:40traj_prednz} illustrates the prediction performance for a subset of initial conditions, showing both the predicted and true trajectories of key variables.
 Fig.~\ref{fig:40traj_predRL} shows the corresponding radiative loss predictions.
-Our result indicates that the model maintains robust performance across a wide range of initial conditions, with prediction errors remaining within acceptable bounds.
+Figs.~\ref{fig:40traj_relaer_nz} and~\ref{fig:40traj_relaer_RL} are the corresponding relative error at each time step.} Our result indicates that the model maintains robust performance across a wide range of initial conditions, with prediction errors remaining within acceptable bounds.
 This demonstrates the model's capability to adapt to different starting points and accurately capture its dynamics.